 About Monthly Membership Meetings

 Each month from September through May, South Shore Audubon Society presents a nature-themed program.
-All are invited to attend; there is absolutely no charge and refreshments are served.
+All are invited to attend; and there is absolutely no charge.

 TIME: 7:30 P.M.

 PLACE: TO BE HELD ONLINE UNTIL FURTHER NOTICE

 Topic: Towards a Stable Taxonomy of the Birds of the World

 Details: Advances in DNA sequencing have improved our understanding of the evolutionary relationships of birds.
 In this talk, Mike Andersen will discuss what is happening in this exciting area of research called systematics.
 He will explain why changes to the order and names of birds occur by linking scientific discovery to taxonomic reclassification.
 He will give an overview of the birds of the world by focusing on key clades, including the so called “magnificent seven.”
 The overarching goal of this talk is to encourage you to see taxonomy as an exciting window into the evolutionary biology of birds.

 Mike Andersen is Assistant Professor of Biology and Curator of Genomic Resources in the Museum of Southwestern Biology at the University of New Mexico.
 He is a lifelong birder, having grown up on Long Island, NY where he started birding.
 He graduated from Cornell University in 2004 and worked in the Macaulay Library at the Lab of Ornithology before moving to the University of Kansas, where he received his PhD in 2013.
 He is a systematic ornithologist and he studies the diversity and biogeography of birds on islands in the South Pacific.

 Zoom information will be posted here before the meeting.